sharifmu/learn-cicd-starter/README.md

 //* writing unit tests*//
 // Like staticcheck, gosec is not part of the Go toolchain.
 We'll need to install it in our remote runner before we can use it.

+//SECURITY REVIEW
+Just because our codebase passes all of our tests, linters, and security checks doesn't mean it's "perfect" (or frankly even that it's "good").

+These kinds of automated tests can help us eliminate ~80% of the most obvious bugs, stylistic anti-patterns, and security vulnerabilities, but they can't catch everything.
+We still need to take care to write good, secure code.

+CI is an amazing tool to automate a lot of the stuff you'd manually check anyway.
+However, just because the checks pass doesn't mean your code is perfect.
+You still need to use your brain!